 There are dozens of small farms across Sequim-Dungeness Valley and a number of them invite visitors to enjoy the summer bloom each July.
 You can wander the fields, pick your own bouquet and purchase lavender-based products.
 See my favourite Sequim lavender farms here!

-From strawberries to raspberries, blueberries to loganberries, pick your own at Graysmarsh Farm in Sequim throughout the summer months.
-They also have a little lavender on the side, if you’re looking for an all-in-one-stop.
+From strawberries to raspberries, blueberries to loganberries, pick your own at Graysmarsh Farm in Sequim.
+U-pick opportunities run throughout the summer months, with different berry varieties rippening at different times.
+Graymarsh Farm also grows a little lavender on the side, making it an all-in-one-stop.

-- Forks inspired the original setting of Stephenie Meyer’s Twilight novels.
-Though it wasn’t used in the filming of the movies, the former logging town, was selected by the author for its “vampire-friendly” PNW climate.
-Fans will recognize several locations around town used in the novel, and the town hosts an annual festival dedicated to the supernatural stories each September.
+Forks inspired the original setting of Stephenie Meyer’s Twilight novels.
+The former logging town wasn’t used as a filming location for the movies.
+However, it did inspire the author with its dark and rainy “vampire-friendly” vibes.
+Fans will recognize several locations around town used in the novel.
+The town also hosts an annual festival dedicated to the supernatural stories each September.

 Steal our 4-day, tried and tested, Olympic Peninsula road trip including National Park highlights plus some extra cultural sights and places of interest as mentioned above.